arifmfh/mini-wallet/readme.md

 This Project is fully written in GO and using Redis as database.
 This code structure implement Clean Architecture Pattern, separated in 3-layer (delivery/presentation, usecase, repository)

 And still need some Improvement below:
-- Implement Queue FIFO (Apache Kafka/rabbitMQ/Google Pubsub) for procesing transaction
+- Implement FIFO Queue (Apache Kafka/rabbitMQ/Google Pubsub) for procesing transaction
 - Add Unit Testing
 - Migrate to SQL database if necessary

-## Prerequisted
+## Prerequisites
 - Golang
 - Redis